Ernest - Battleborn Character Profile Page

 Increases the maximum number of Explosive Charges that can be active on the battlefield at once. +2 Active Charges

-Enemies damaged by Direct Hit are wounded for a brief time. +1 Second Wound Duration
+Direct Hit wounds enemies caught in the blast for a brief time. +1 Second Wound Duration

 Direct Hit reduces Explosive Charge’s cooldown by 2 Seconds per Hit.